 In the wake of Coronavirus, it is more important than ever to have your flu vaccination.
 We are concerned that this winter may see much larger than usual numbers of seasonal flu cases in addition to Coronavirus.
 Once again the ambition is to extend the seasonal flu vaccination campaign to include healthy adults over the age of 50 as we did last year.

-We will be contacting housebound patients to offer vaccination, please do contact reception if you feel you qualify as housebound and haven’t yet been contacted.
+We will be contacting housebound patients to offer vaccination.
 For the avoidance of confusion, housebound means you are unable to leave the house.

 Please ensure we have up to date contact details for you so we can invite you easily as clinics are opened for booking.